-AC General Cargo is used for shipments such as dry cargo, consolidation, household goods, personal effects and other commodities that require regular handing only.
+AC General Cargo is used for shipments such as dry cargo, consolidation, household goods, personal effects and other commodities that require regular handling only.
 AC General Cargo shipments are handled efficiently, ensuring that your shipment arrives at its destination on time.

 Does your cargo require special handling?